lextudio/pysnmp.com/docs/source/index.rst

 Source code
 -----------

-Projects source code is hosted on `GitHub <https://github.com/etingof/>`_.
+Projects source code is hosted on `GitHub <https://github.com/pysnmp/>`_.
 Everyone is welcome to fork, PR or open issues!

 License
 -------

-In essence, everyone is welcome to take, use or modify SNMP Labs software for whatever purpose for as long as attribution is retained.
+In essence, everyone is welcome to take, use or modify PySNMP software for whatever purpose for as long as attribution is retained.

 .. toctree::